Peer Guides – Here to Help

 How do Peer Guides help?

 Peer Guides provide a friendly face and point of contact both prior to and after your arrival at Bangor University.
 They are central to the induction organised by your academic school and will help you to find your way around your school, the university, and the local area.
-Peer guides run social activities over Welcome 2020 and these are a great way to meet and make new friends.
+Peer guides run social activities over the Welcome period and these are a great way to meet and make new friends.

 If you need to know how to get from A to B, where to shop, what to bring with you, and how to navigate digital tools such as Blackboard and MyBangor, Peer Guides can help.
 Peer Guides have a good working knowledge of central support services offered by the University and can direct you to support where needed.